hyphanet/website/content/pages/help.md

   but see the below section on "correlation attacks", which generally are feasible with only a single connection to the target.
-So this is a question of resources - if the attacker has the resources to surveil all new Hyphanet nodes, he has a good chance of pulling it off.
+So this is a question of resources - if the attacker has the resources to surveil all new Hyphanet nodes, they have a good chance of pulling it off.
 In future we may have more seednodes, and only reveal a small proportion of them to each node, as Tor does with its hidden bridges, but that will not prevent attackers from creating lots of malicious seednodes and getting them into the official lists,